KennethOnuorah/next-blog-website/README.md

-# **Blog v.1.2.1**
+# **Blog v.1.3.0**

 ## **About the Project**

 A blogging web application where users can see blog articles I post in the form of prose markdown files.
-Contains searching functionality, live blog post fetching, theme toggling, and full screen responsiveness.
+Contains searching & sorting functionality, live blog post fetching, pagination, theme toggling, and full screen responsiveness.

 Topics that I discuss on this blog include programming tutorials & best practices and book reviews.